ThanhTan67/SneakerIQ-Analytics/README.md

 ## Overview

-The **GlowMart Platform** is a full-stack sneaker price intelligence and tracking platform designed to provide a comprehensive analytical shopping experience for sneaker enthusiasts.
+The **Sneaker Analytic Platform** is a full-stack sneaker price intelligence and tracking platform designed to provide a comprehensive analytical shopping experience for sneaker enthusiasts.
 The system supports a variety of advanced features including **dynamic size-specific pricing, price history charts, deal scoring algorithms, trend detection, secure user authentication, real-time market data crawling, and automated data seeding**.

 The platform is built focusing on a **scalable web architecture using modern backend and frontend technologies**, paired with an elegant, **Apple-inspired UI**.
 The system follows a **RESTful API architecture with a separated Next.js frontend and Spring Boot backend**, enabling flexible development, high performance, and smooth user experience.